jennguyen1/nhuyhoa/_posts/2017-05-15-Thit-Heo-Luoc-Cham-Tom-Mam-(Pork-Belly-with-Fermented-Shrimp-Paste).md

    <td style="text-align:left;"> Marinate pork belly with salt and pepper </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Boil for a few minutes and then dump liquid and thoroughly rinse meat to remove impurities </td>
+   <td style="text-align:left;"> Blanche meat, then dump liquid and thoroughly rinse to remove impurities </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Boil pork belly with more marinade on medium high heat for 60 min, move to ice bath when done </td>